What is the Cambridge University Land Society?

 Surplus funds from sponsorship and ticket sales of events go towards supporting the Department of Land Economy.
 In 2010, a CULS Fellowship was established for the teaching of a valuation and accounting module for first year students and in 2011 the Society was able to give financial support to a Readership in Real Estate Housing Finance.
 It has also established a Research Fund to support teaching staff with the cost of doing their research.

-The Society has supported the setting up this year of the Cambridge Land Economy Advisory Board which will contribute time, global industry knowledge and financial support to the Department of Land Economy.
+The Society supported the setting up of the Cambridge Land Economy Advisory Board which contributes time, global industry knowledge and financial support to the Department of Land Economy.

 Find out more at: http://www.culandsoc.com/